ej6/ip-puller-website-to-discord-webhook/README.md

 # ip-puller-website-to-discord-webhook

-all you need to do is put the script on your website and change where it says DISCORD_HEBHOOK_HERE to your discord webhook
+all you need to do is put the script on your website and change where it says DISCORD_WEBHOOK_HERE to your discord webhook

 this is just for proof of concept i am not responsible for anything done with this